 Getting Started with Modern Web Scraping: An Introduction

 endpoint offers features like JavaScript rendering, automatic content extraction, bypassing blockers and flexible output formats that make it easier to collect high-quality information and training data at scale.
+Whether youโre building scraping for agents or collecting data for AI training, Firecrawl handles the complexity of modern web extraction.

 Table of Contents